TL;DR Answer Box

 How do I prevent lifestyle creep?

-Pre-commit a fixed slice of every raise/bonus to savings before it hits checking, and keep a small “fun” budget that you spend guilt-free.
+Pre-commit a fixed slice of every raise or bonus to savings before it hits checking, and keep a small “fun” budget that you spend guilt-free.